-- 20 The Council regulates the provision of professional legal education prior to admission as a barrister and solicitor for persons in New Zealand.
-This role includes the provision of a professional legal studies course ("PLSC") through the Council's provider arm, the Institute of Professional Legal Studies ("IPLS"). - 21 The key service is intended to ensure that the highest standards of education are maintained in the provision of professional legal studies for persons who wish to be admitted to the bar. - 22 Performance of this key service was assessed by the extent to which the Council monitored PLSC providers, re-accredited PLSC providers and monitored IPLS with regulations and in a manner which complied with the forecasts below for timeliness and quality.
+- 21 The key service is intended to ensure that the highest standards of education are maintained in the provision of professional legal studies for persons who wish to be admitted to the bar. - 22 Performance of this key service was assessed by the extent to which the Council monitored PLSC providers, re-accredited PLSC providers and monitored IPLS with regulations and in a manner which complied with the forecasts below for timeliness and quality.

-SERVICE QUANTITY QUALITY TIMELINES Forecast Actual Forecast Actual Forecast Actual Key service 3 - Provision of Practical Legal Training through IPLS Delivering a professional legal studies course through the Council's provider arm, the Institute of Professional Legal Studies.
-The Council estimated the following: 500 (2021: 450) anticipated trainees; 1 monitor appointed to review each year that is not a re-accreditation year; 12 monthly financial statements to be submitted by IPLS; 4 quarterly management reports to be The Council's actual number of trainees was 488 (2021: 496).
-4 Monitor was appointed.
-The Council received 12 financial statements and 4 quarterly management reports from The professional Legal Studies Course at IPLS is run in accordance with the Professional Legal Studies Course Accreditation Regulations 2006.5 Standard 100% per cent achieved.
+SERVICE QUANTITY QUALITY TIMELINES Forecast Actual Forecast Actual Forecast Actual Key service 3 - Key service 3 - Provision of Practical Legal Training through IPLS Delivering a professional legal studies course through the Council's provider arm, the Institute of Professional Legal Studies.
+The Council estimated the following: 510 (revised to 550 in September) (2022: 500) anticipated trainees; 1 monitor appointed to review each year that is not a re-accreditation year; 12 monthly financial statements to be submitted by IPLS; 4 quarterly management reports to be submitted by IPLS; and Completion rates - All students 95% Maori 95% Pasifika 95% The Council's actual number of trainees was 563 (2022: 488).
+Monitors were was appointed.
+It was a re- accreditation year.
+The Council received 12 financial statements and 4 quarterly management reports from IPLS.
+97.7% (2022: 99,8) 97.2% (2022: 100%) 82% (2022: 97.7%) The professional Legal Studies Course at IPLS is run in accordance with the Professional Legal Studies Course Accreditation Regulations 2006.
+Standard 100% per cent achieved.
 Quarterly reports submitted: March, June, September and December.
 Financial statements submitted by the end of the month following submission of reports.
 All reports were submitted by the due date.
 The financial statements were all submitted by the end of the month following the submission of the reports.
-Standard 100%
+Standard 100% achieved.